keithrbennett/rock_books/README.md

 No problem!

 It assumes the traditional double entry bookkeeping system, with debits and credits.
-In general, assets and expenses are debit balance accounts, and liabilities and equity are credit balance accounts.
+In general, assets and expenses are debit balance accounts, and income, liabilities and equity are credit balance accounts.

 So, to really have this software make sense to you, you should probably understand